Bayesian sequential design of computer experiments for quantile set inversion: Introduction

 \section{Introduction}

 When dealing with a numerical model of a physical phenomenon or a system, one is often interested in estimating the set of input parameters leading to outputs in a given range.
-Such \emph{set inversion} problems \citep{jaulin:1993:automatica} arise in a large variety of frameworks.
-In particular, "robust" formulations of the set inversion problem, in which some inputs are considered uncertain, have appeared recently in the literature, with applications to nuclear safety \citep{chevalier:2013:phdthesis, marrel:2022:icscream}, flood defense optimization \citep{richet:2019:inversion} and pollution control systems \citep{elamri:2021:set-inversion}.
+Such \emph{set inversion} problems \citep{jaulin:1993:automatica} arise in various frameworks.
+In particular, "robust" formulations of the set inversion problem, in which some inputs are considered uncertain, have appeared recently in the literature, with applications to nuclear safety \citep{chevalier:2013:phdthesis, marrel:2022:icscream}, flood defense optimization \citep{richet:2019:inversion} and pollution control systems \citep{elamri:2023:set-inversion}.

 Following \cite{richet:2019:inversion}, we focus on a robust formulation of the set inversion problem that we call \emph{quantile set inversion} (QSI).
 We consider a system modeled by an unknown continuous function $f \, : \, \X\times\S \to \Rset^q$, where $\X$ and $\S$ are bounded subsets of $\Rset^{d_\X}$ and $\Rset^{d_\S}$, corresponding to the sets of admissible values for the deterministic and uncertain (or stochastic) input variables of the system.
 We model the uncertain inputs by a random vector~$S$ with known distribution $\Ps$ on~$\S$.
 Then, given a subset $C\subset\Rset^q$ of the output space and a threshold $\alpha \in (0,1)$, our objective is to estimate the set